abinit/abinit/doc/guide/abinit.md

      endif
 ```

-where the type of the different variables is:
+where the type of the different variables was:

 ```fortran
     character*6 :: codvsn
     integer :: headform,fform